Rakshithasr987/LABORATORY1/README.md

 # Research on Improving the Quality of Online Customer Support Using Artificial Intelligence

 AI-driven system to improve online customer support using NLP.
 Features sentiment-aware responses, contextual retrieval, and human-in-the-loop escalation.
-Achieves high accuracy (F1: 0.86) across multi-channel data (chat, email, social).
 Scalable, modular, and adaptable for real-world deployment.

 # Abstract